 University of St. Thomas Policy for the Collection of Social Security Numbers for All University Students.

 Policy: A Social Security Number must be provided by the student at the time the student submits a confirming deposit or other notification of intent to enroll in a university program.
-International students that do not have an assigned Social Security Number will be assigned a unique alternate number by the International Student Services Office.

 Rationale: The University of St. Thomas (UST) creates a unique student identification number for each individual who has requested information from the university.
 The assigned student number permits students to apply to St. Thomas without providing a Social Security Number (SSN).
 The admission file will be reviewed and an admission decision can be made without a Social Security Number.
 However, a Social Security Number must be collected at the point the student confirms their intent to enroll.